Microbial Bioactives

 4. Discussion

-This systematic review and meta-analysis synthesizes evidence demonstrating that the integration of genome-enabled discovery, targeted activation strategies, and advanced analytical platforms has fundamentally reshaped microbial natural product research.
+This systematic review synthesize evidence demonstrating that the integration of genome-enabled discovery, targeted activation strategies, and advanced analytical platforms has fundamentally reshaped microbial natural product research.
 The collective findings indicate that microbial genomes encode a far greater biosynthetic potential than previously appreciated, and that strategic methodological integration is essential for translating this latent capacity into measurable bioactivity.
 The statistical patterns observed across studies reinforce the view that biosynthetic gene clusters (BGCs) are central drivers of chemical diversity and represent a critical frontier in drug discovery and biotechnology.

 A consistent theme emerging from the results is the transformative role of genome mining tools in redefining the scale of secondary metabolism.
 The widespread application of platforms such as antiSMASH has enabled systematic identification and classification of BGCs across diverse microbial taxa, revealing orders of magnitude more biosynthetic pathways than those inferred from classical culture-based screens (Blin et al., 2017).
 Global analyses of prokaryotic genomes further confirm that the majority of BGCs remain uncharacterized, underscoring the magnitude of untapped chemical space (Cimermancic et al., 2014).
 The results of this review align with these observations, showing that studies employing genome-guided prioritization consistently outperform traditional approaches in identifying candidate pathways with functional potential.